Kjellgrenfilip/VTI-Project/README.md

 ### How to start the application

-To start the application do the following steps:
+To start the application, do the following steps:

-- Build / run the *test_module*.
+- Build / run the *test_module* application.
 - Wait until the test_module has started (indicated by the debug message **server started**).
-- Start the *train_dmi* module.
+- Build / run the *train_dmi* application.

 ## Known bugs